SamuelV7/llm-agent/README.md

 - **Async-Ready**: Structured for future async/await implementation
 - **Error Isolation**: Separate processing paths for text/audio inputs

+## Future Ideas
+- **Graph Engine**: Requests to the large language model should be done after converting requirements to a DAG (Directed Acyclic Graph)
+- **Reasoning Model Fine Tune**: Reasoning models do well in these kinds of tasks, given the data on the csv they could be fine tuned for this downstream task like verfication etc.

 ## Installation

 1. **Install UV** (if not present):